NA62/na62-trigger-algorithms/Structure.md

 # Code structure and data flow
+The code is optimized to be used within IDEs like Eclipse.
+So please use the autocompletion (ctrl+space) and read the list of available methods together with their documentation within your IDE!

 ## Data flow
 An introductory overview of the data flow can be found [[here|https://github.com/NA62/na26-farm/blob/master/README.md]].